 A couple of interesting points.

-Firstly: Keys are in a straight line, no staggering.
+Firstly: Keys are in a straight column, no staggering.

 Secondly: The left thumb has the letter "E", the right thumb has the space bar.
 (Because of this, the "E" is considered a "home" key.)
 Further, each home key has a fairly common character (letter or space) assigned to it.